Diversity, Equity and Inclusion

 - Jean Marie Brown (college diversity advocate)

-- Colin Tait (Film, Television and Digital Media)
+- Charity Robinson (Film, Television and Digital Media)

 “Each of us in the Bob Schieffer College of Communication is a unique individual worthy of respect and dignity as we teach and learn, and all of us will benefit from the creation of a college culture that supports us all.
 In our college, we focus on communicating effectively and ethically in the 21st century’s global context.
 Therefore, we must create and sustain a culture that welcomes students, faculty and staff who bring to our college diversity in age, gender, race, ethnicity, religion, physical ability, sexual identity, socioeconomic class, cultural heritage, language or points of view.”